glaverghetta/SQLcrawler/Readme.md

 Add to repo_info the "used by" or dependency graph on github

 Add your Github token to the Credentials file.
 Link the github page detailing it.

+SELECT f.filename, a.* FROM crawler.analyses a LEFT JOIN crawler.projects p ON p.id = a.project LEFT JOIN crawler.files f ON f.id = a.file WHERE p.name="dummy/dummyRepo"

+SELECT f.filename, a.* FROM (WITH dated_analyses AS (
+  SELECT a.*, ROW_NUMBER() OVER (PARTITION BY file ORDER BY analysis_date DESC) AS rn FROM analyses AS a
+)
+SELECT * FROM dated_analyses WHERE rn = 1) as a LEFT JOIN crawler.projects p ON p.id = a.project LEFT JOIN crawler.files f ON f.id = a.file WHERE p.name="dummy/dummyRepo";